-On the church calendar the fourth Sunday before Christmas marks the first day of Advent; this year it’s December 1st.
-Advent is observed for 4 consecutive Sundays prior to Christmas.
+On the church calendar, the fourth Sunday before Christmas marks the first day of Advent; this year the date is November 29th.
+Advent is observed for four consecutive Sundays prior to Christmas.

 Whether you’re familiar with this tradition of an Advent wreath or this is the first year you’ll be celebrating, this handy reference will help.
-I made a printable with the Scripture readings and liturgy for each Sunday of Advent.
+I made a FREE DOWNLOAD of the Scripture readings and liturgy for each Sunday of Advent.

 An Advent wreath isn’t a “wreath” in the regular sense of the word, but a round tabletop candleholder, usually surrounded by greenery of some kind.
 I’ve listed the candle colors, Advent watchwords–Wait/Hope, Prepare, Rejoice/Joy and Love–and Scripture readings for each Sunday.
 The last reading in this tradition is on Christmas Eve or Christmas, when the Christ candle is lit.